jspanther/Angular-Chrome-Extension/README.md

 ### Step 11 (Publish Extension)
 Final Step: Click on <strong>Publish</strong>

 <strong>Voila!!!
-Your Chrome Extension Published Successfully<strong> :tada:
+Your Chrome Extension Published Successfully</strong> :tada:

 Now, Chrome Web store will review your package once and after a couple of minutes, you will be able to check your extension on "Chrome Extension Web Store" and anybody from Worldwide can add your Chrome Extension from here.

 ## JSPanther's Chrome Extension on Google WEB Store